Distillery-Dev/ComfyUI-serverless/README.md

-# Discomfort: ComfyUI via Script
+# Discomfort: A Script for ComfyUI

 ![alt text](images/logo_512.png)